andremain/EvohomeSmartthings2020/README.md

 # EvohomeSmartthingsNew
 A modified Evohome Smartthings integration based on Codersaur's code from 2016.

 A RELEASE SHOULD BE COMMING WITHIN DAYS.
+ETA - 22/12/2020